vicnicius/vicnicius.github.io/curriculum.md

 - January 2017 - Now

-At Werkspot my main responsabilities are to maintain and improve the front-end architecture of our international platform.
-I also take part in a scrum team, in what together with my colleagues we decide on the future of our product.
-Since joining the platform, I've helped kick-off a platform re-design project and a front-end technology migration, both currently ongoing.
+At Werkspot I take part on a product team, where I've been wearing different hats depending on the team needs.
+This varies from writing front-end in react - on our new web platform, twig/php on our old web platform and react-native - on our native mobile application to heavily supporting experiment data analysis and creating new graphql queries and mutations on our php back-end application.
+I'm also part of specialized guilds that take care and inform the direction of our front-end technology tools.

 *SENIOR FRONT-END DEVELOPER @ CATARSE.ME*

-- March 2015 - Now
+- March 2015 - October 2018

 Catarse is the biggest crowdfunding platform in Brazil.
-My work at Catarse is to provide great User Experience to our users by writing and help maintaining high quality front-end code.
+My work at Catarse was to provide great User Experience to our users by writing and help maintaining high quality front-end code.
 Take care of our JS architecture, reviewing other collaborators code and taking ownership of sections of catarse.me platform across all kind of devices are part of my responsability.
-Just recently we started an technology update project, and I'm leading the efforts to make it a great open-source tool for our community.
+I was part of a technology update project, where I lead the efforts to make it a great open-source tool for our community.

 *FREELANCER WEB DEVELOPER*

 - July 2009 - December 2016

 Since 2009 I do freelance web development.
 On the period, I’ve lived exclusively as a web developer for two years.
 Jobs to local ad and digital agencies were the main activities.
-From simple hotsite development to RestAPIs written in Node.js.
+From simple hotsite development to RestAPIs written in Node.js for startup MVPs.

 *WEB DEVELOPER @ INNECCO DESIGN & ARCHITECTURE*